cdown/chrisdown.name/source/_posts/2014-10-03-migrating-jekyll-to-s3-cloudfront.md

 title: Migrating Jekyll to Amazon S3 and CloudFront
 ---

-This site is now entirely served using Amazon S3/CloudFront.
-I'd looked into doing this a while back, but the lack of TLS support was a no go at the time.
+As of this morning, this site is now being served using CloudFront backed by an S3 bucket.
+I'd looked into doing this a while back, but the TLS support wasn't there (I believe they had support, but you needed to get a dedicated IP, which cost an arm and a leg).
+You can now get TLS support using SNI only for free.
-It seems that CloudFront supports using your own SSL certificates for free now, as long as you don't care about clients that don't support SNI (or you have money up the wazoo for a dedicated IP).

-The set up is mostly self-explanatory, but in typical Amazon fashion, it requires steps that are bafflingly non-intuitive and/or poorly documented.
-So, in the interests of my own documentation, here's what I did:
+The setup is mostly self explanatory, with some steps that are not so obvious from the Amazon documentation.

 ## S3 setup